skrattaren/apf.rst/apf.rst

 - [p.
 8/7] "'I remember,' said Lu-Tze."

-  Lu-Tze is probably meant to parallel Lao-Tze, the writer of the "`Tao Te Ching`_" and thus one of the founders of Taoism.
+  Lu-Tze is probably meant to parallel Lao-Tze, the writer of the **Tao Te Ching** and thus one of the founders of Taoism.
 The mountain range he carries with him is reminiscent of stories told by and of Taoist and Buddhist sages.